ndd21/PHYS281/demonstrations/demo-functions.md

 False
 ```

+!!! note
+    Sometimes you might see code where the user has given then variable being passed to a
+    keyword argument the same name as the keyword argument itself, e.g.:

+    ```python
+    minimum = 12
+    maximum = 100
+    is_in_range = in_range(34, minimum=minimum, maximum=maximum)
+    ```

+    While this may look a bit confusing

 ## Returning values

-Many of the above example using the `print` built-in function to print a message to the screen.
+Many of the above example use the `print` built-in function to print a message to the screen.
-However, you cannot use the output of the function if it just prints it, e.g., if you had a function
+However, you cannot then *use* the output of the function if it just prints it, e.g., if you had a
-that calculated the sine of an angle and it just prints it to the screen it would be fine if that is
+function that calculated the sine of an angle and it just prints it to the screen it would be fine
-all you ever used it for, but if you wanted to use that output as part of a larger equation it
+if that is all you ever used it for, but if you wanted to use that output as part of a larger
-wouldn't be much use.
+equation it wouldn't be much use.

-Most functions should return something to the user and that they can assign to a variable that can
+Most functions should return something to the user.
+This returned value can be assigned to a
-then be used later in the code.
+variable that can then be used later in the code.
 To do this the
 [`return`](https://www.w3schools.com/python/ref_keyword_return.asp) keyword is used within the
 function definition.
 As well as returning a variable from the function it also tells to function to
 exit, i.e., there shouldn't be code after the return (unless you're using it in a conditional